Our Mission Statement

 Credit Union History

-Great NorthWest Federal Credit Union was chartered in April 1953 as Shafer Mill Employees Credit Union.
-When Weyerhaeuser bought out Shafer Mill in 1955, the credit union became known as Twin Harbors W Credit Union.
+Great NorthWest Federal Credit Union was chartered in April 1953 as Schafer Mill Employees Credit Union.
+When Weyerhaeuser bought out Schafer Mill in 1955, the credit union became known as Twin Harbors W Credit Union.
 It was a state-chartered credit union serving Weyerhaeuser Company employees and their families.

 In Pacific County, a credit union was started about the same time but began as a PUD Credit Union and expanded to take in county employees and eventually became a community charter, Pacific County Federal Credit Union.